DouglasReisofc/wuzapi/API.md

 Method: **POST**

 To mention group participants, you may either provide a list of numbers in the `Mentions` field or simply include `@<number>` inside the message body or any media caption.
-The API will resolve the contact's push name and populate the mention list automatically.
+The API will detect these patterns and populate the mention list automatically while keeping the original text so `@` references remain clickable.
 This behavior applies to all send endpoints that accept textual content.

 Example sending a new message: